Slavery & Human Trafficking Statement - 2024

 The organisation undertakes due diligence when considering taking on new suppliers which includes specific reference to the prohibition of any practices that breach the Modern Slavery Act 2015, and we expect that anyone in our supply chain will hold their own suppliers to the same high standards.
 The organisation's due diligence and reviews include:

-• The organisation, in the main, uses large, recognised, reputable suppliers who are open and transparent about their own recruitment and employee standards and behaviours
+• the organisation, in the main, uses large, recognised, reputable suppliers who are open and transparent about their own recruitment and employee standards and behaviours

 • conducting supplier audits or assessments which focus on the recruitment practices and statutory responsibilities for pay and benefits the supplier organisation undertakes